Wicket-keeper: Purposes

 A keeper's position depends on the bowler: for fast bowling he will squat some distance from the stumps, in order to have time to react to edges from the batsman, while for slower bowling, he will come much nearer to the stumps (known as "standing up"), to pressure the batsman into remaining within the crease or risk being stumped.
 The more skilled the keeper, the faster the bowling to which he is able to "stand up", for instance Godfrey Evans often stood up to Alec Bedser.

 Like the other players on a cricket team the keepers will bat during the team's batting innings.
-At elite levels wicket-keepers are generally expected to be proficient batters averaging considerably more than specialist bowlers.
-This Wicket-keeper-batsman form became popular in the 1990's as the Australian national team saw success when elevating Adam Gilchrist to the team after the retirement of Ian Healy.
-Healy averaged 27.39 and 4,356 runs total from his 119 Test Matches, and is viewed as a specialist wicket-keeper who had improved his marginally effective batting toward the end of his career.
-Gilchrist on the other hand was a dominating, powerful batsman from the start, playing 96 Test Matches with a 47.60 average with 5,570 total runs despite playing 23 less matches.
+At elite levels, wicket-keepers are generally expected to be proficient batters averaging considerably more than specialist bowlers.
+This wicket-keeper-batsman form became popular in the 1990s as the Australian national team saw success when elevating Adam Gilchrist to the team after the retirement of Ian Healy.
+Healy averaged 27.39 and 4,356 runs total from his 119 Test matches, and is viewed as a specialist wicket-keeper who had improved his marginally effective batting toward the end of his career.
+Gilchrist on the other hand was a dominating, powerful batsman from the start, playing 96 Test matches with a 47.60 average with 5,570 total runs despite playing 23 fewer matches.
 Gilchrist's success effectively forced the specialist wicket-keeper into extinction at the top levels of the sport as teams could no long afford to pick a mediocre or poor batsman in the position as long as the player who was chosen could perform up to basic standards of the wicket-keeper position when fielding.